gaperton/Type-R/README.md

 - Collection.subsetOf:
     - `.justOne( x )` method is deprecated.
 Use `.set([ x ])` instead.
     - `.removeAll()` method is deprecated.
 Use `.reset()` instead.
+- experimental NestedTypes features not supported:
+    - has.proxy